-- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access - Where personal information needs to be taken off site, staff must sign it in and out from the school office
+- paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use. - papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access. - passwords that are at required to be changed on a regular basis are used to access school computers, laptops and other electronic devices. - encryption software is used to protect all portable devices and removable media, such as laptops and USB devices;